 In addition, we implemented plans to reduce inventory levels, increase inventory turns, and improve cash flow and working capital during fiscal 2023.
 Improvements related to these initiatives began in the second half of fiscal 2023, and continued during fiscal 2024, enabling us to repay amounts outstanding under our long-term debt agreement and reduce our interest expense during fiscal 2024.
-During the first and second quarters of fiscal 2024, our gross margin and operating margins were favorably impacted by our SKU rationalization efforts in Beauty & Wellness.
-In addition, during the first and second quarters of fiscal 2025, our gross margin and operating margins were favorably impacted by lower commodity and product costs driven by our cost of goods savings projects.
+During the first three and second quarters of fiscal 2024, nine month periods ended November 30, 2023, our gross margin and operating margins were favorably impacted by our SKU rationalization efforts in Beauty & Wellness.
+In addition, during the first and second quarters third quarter of fiscal 2025, 2024, we had lower salary and wage costs primarily as a result of our Project Pegasus role reductions despite higher annual merit increases.
+During the three and nine month periods ended November 30, 2024, our gross margin and operating margins were favorably impacted by lower commodity and product costs driven by our cost of goods savings projects.
 Expectations regarding our Project Pegasus initiatives and our ability to realize targeted savings, including expectations concerning costs and savings, are based on management's estimates available at the time and are subject to a number of assumptions that could materially impact our estimates.

-During the three and six month periods ended August 31, 2024, we incurred \$1.5 million and \$3.4 million, respectively, of pre-tax restructuring costs in connection with Project Pegasus, which were recorded as "Restructuring charges" in the condensed consolidated statements of income.
-We recognized \$3.6 million and \$11.0 million of pre-tax restructuring costs during the three and six month periods ended August 31, 2023, respectively, in connection with Project Pegasus.
-We made total cash restructuring payments of \$5.6 million and \$15.2 million during the six month periods ended August 31, 2024 and 2023, respectively, and had a remaining liability of \$2.5 million as of August 31, 2024.
+During the three and six nine month periods ended August 31, 2024 November 30, 2024, we incurred \$1.5 million \$3.5 million and \$3.4 million \$6.9 million, respectively, of pre-tax restructuring costs in connection with Project Pegasus, which were recorded as "Restructuring charges" in the condensed consolidated statements of income.
+We recognized \$3.6 \$3.9 million and \$11.0 \$14.9 million of pre-tax restructuring costs during the three and six nine month periods ended August 31, 2023 November 30, 2023, respectively, in connection with Project Pegasus.
+We made total cash restructuring payments of \$5.6 million \$9.8 million and \$15.2 million \$17.5 million during the six nine month periods ended August 31, 2024 November 30, 2024 and 2023, respectively, and had a remaining liability of \$2.5 million \$1.8 million as of August 31, 2024 November 30, 2024.
 See Note 6 to the accompanying condensed consolidated financial statements for additional information.